From Slaves to Saints

 Each time the Lord blesses Black people, Satan comes up with a plan to drag them down using racism as either a tool of oppression or a crutch for failure.
 Some fall into the trap.
 Others avoid it.
 Blacks were NEVER meant to be slaves in America.
 It was supposed to be a land of freedom for all.
 As with any bad thing, enterprising people took advantage of a situation.
 Why not keep the African slaves for life.
 Unlike the White slaves and Native slaves, these Africans had no language or connections in America as did the other slaves.

 Moroni tells Black people “I would exhort you that ye would come unto Christ, and lay hold upon every good gift, and touch not the evil gift, nor the unclean thing,” Moroni 10:30.
-Every soul that suffers persecution or discrimination at the hands of others has an insight into Christ that those who do not suffer from those things will not have.
-Christ understands it all!
+Every soul that suffers persecution or discrimination at the hands of others has an insight into Christ's suffering that he or she could not know otherwise.
+Christ understands it all.

-Christ knows what life is like to be Black.
+Christ knows what life is like to be a Black person of African descent.
 His freedom was taken from Him because he did not fit into Jewish society because He was different.
-He knows what its like to have the peering eyes of oppression upon Him because through His atonement, He felt all the pains of each African Slave snatched away by traitors and sold into bondage.
+He knows what it's like to have the peering eyes of oppression upon Him because through His atonement, He felt all the pains of each African Slave snatched away by traitors and sold into bondage.
 He felt each cry an African daughter made at being ravaged by cruel masters.
-He knows what it feels like to be a Black man because he suffered it in Gethsemane and from the hands of Romans and the leaders of His own people--betrayed like the Africans's betrayal by those that should not have sold them to the Europeans.
-He KNOWS how to succor, relieve, bind up, assure, and heal Black America--the world.
+He knows what it feels like to be a Black man because he suffered it in Gethsemane and from the hands of Romans and the leaders of His own people--betrayed like the Africans' betrayal by those that should not have sold them to the Europeans.
+He KNOWS how to succor, relieve, bind up, assure, and heal Black America and the world.

 Depiction of Good Samaritan